2010 Tour de Romandie: Stage 4

-For the first time in more than 40 years, Romandie will have a stage finish in France.
-Starting in Vevey (Switzerland), the route will pass UCI headquarters in Aigle before turning up into the French Alps climbing the Categorie 1 "Pas de Morgins."
+For the first time in more than 40 years, the Tour de Romandie had a stage finish in France.
+Starting in Vevey (Switzerland), the route passed UCI headquarters in Aigle before turning up into the French Alps climbing the first category "Pas de Morgins."

 The top of the climb is the Swiss / French border.
-The final climb – the Categorie 1 Col du Corbier – is 6 km at roughly 8% – not easy.
-And while the summit is 20+ km from the finish, the last 17 kilometres are a gradual uphill.
+The final climb – the Category 1 Col du Corbier – is 6 km at roughly 8% – not easy.
+And while the summit is 20+ km from the finish, the last 17 km are a gradual uphill.

-Before this stage Mark Cavendish winner of stage 2, was withdrawn by his team for his two fingered celebration after victory.
+Before this stage, Mark Cavendish, the winner of stage 2, was withdrawn by his team for his two-fingered celebration after victory.